fortenbt/smb3-eh/_featured_categories/smb3-patches.md

 layout: list

 # The title of the tag's page.
 title: Super Mario Bros.
-3 Ghidra Loader
+3 ROM Hack Patches

 # The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
-slug: ghidra-loader
+slug: smb3-patches

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
-  I've completed a Ghidra loader that correctly maps in all the ROM's program banks at their respective addresses along with all of the symbols from the complete disassembly
+  This section will host each of the custom patches I make for the SMB3 ROM hacking community.

 # Setting `menu` will generate an entry in the sidebar for this tag.
 menu: true
-order: 2
+order: 1
 ---